dwavesystems/dimod/docs/intro/intro_quadratic.rst

 Example: dimod BQM Generator
 ----------------------------

+This example generates a BQM from a fully-connected graph (a clique) where all linear biases are zero and quadratic values are uniformly selected -1 or +1 values.

 >>> bqm = dimod.generators.random.ran_r(1, 7, cls=dimod.AdjVectorBQM)

 Typically you construct a model when reformulating your problem, using such